puppetlabs/puppet-docs/source/pe/3.2/install_what_and_where.markdown

 - `/var/log/pe-httpd/access.log`
 - `/var/log/pe-httpd/puppetmasteraccess.log` contains all the endpoints that have been accessed with the puppet master REST API.
-- `/var/log/pe-httpd/puppetmasteraccess.log` contains all the endpoints that have been accessed with the puppet master REST API.

 ### Puppet Agent Logs